Oil Reserves

 Key Takeaways

-- Oil reserves are classified based on the certainty of their existence and economic viability: Proven (1P), Probable (2P), and Possible (3P).
+- Oil reserves are classified by the certainty of their existence and economic viability: Proven (1P), Probable (2P), and Possible (3P).

-- Proven reserves (1P) are the most important for investors as they represent oil with a 90% probability of commercial extraction.
+- Proven reserves (1P) are the most critical for investors, representing oil with a 90% probability of profitable extraction.

-- Reserves are distinct from "resources," which include all oil in the ground, even if it cannot be economically extracted today.
+- Reserves are distinct from "resources," which include all oil potentially in the ground, regardless of current technical or financial feasibility.

-- A company's reserve replacement ratio (RRR) measures its ability to find new oil to replace what it produces.
+- A company's Reserve Replacement Ratio (RRR) is a vital health metric that measures its ability to find new oil to replace the volume it produces.

-- Geopolitical factors often influence reported national reserve figures, affecting global oil prices and supply forecasts.
+- Geopolitical factors and national reporting standards often influence reported reserve figures, affecting global supply forecasts and oil prices.

 How Oil Reserves Are Classified